 That being said, March is also a great month to visit Greece if you enjoy hiking or skiing/snowboarding as there is still snowfall on Parnassos and Kalabrita peaks.
 80% of Greece’s land is hills and mountain terrain, making it a hiker’s heaven.
 Samaria Gorge in Crete is a great hiking option in the Spring.
 It is 16 km long, one of the longest Gorges in Europe and located in Crete’s national park on the south side of the island, facing Libya.
 While in Crete, be sure to experience a true Greek feast with us or learn to cook the amazing Greek meals that you will have sure tried out on our Cretan Cooking Class.

 If you are planning your trip to Santorini and want to avoid the masses of people, May is the best time to go.
-Santorini is one of Greece’s most popular destinations, which can make visiting the island in the peak of summer actually quite difficult.
+Santorini is one of Greece’s most popular destinations, which can make visiting the island at the peak of summer actually quite difficult.
 You will find that far fewer visitors make their way to the islands in May, which will ensure that you will have a much more romantic and relaxing time if you were to go to Santorini in Spring.
 Furthermore, prices are lower and you are much more likely to find availability at the most beautiful boutique hotels that the island offers.
 The weather is also warm enough to swim so be sure to book your Santorini Sunset Cruise!
-You most definitely should try the local wine that Greece’s most popular island is so famous for on our Cooking Class and Wine Tasting Tour.
+Additionally, you most definitely should try the local wine that Greece’s most popular island is so famous for on our Cooking Class and Wine Tasting Tour!